 - Assist in the preparation of bimonthly Development & Membership Committee meetings of the Board of Trustees, other donor solicitations, and private donor events.

 - Complete necessary administrative tasks in support of the Development & Membership team as a whole.

 What You Bring to Us

 - 4-year degree or an equivalent combination of education and experience, or both.

-- Experience fundraising for a museum or arts and cultural organization strongly preferred.
+- Experience fundraising for a museum or arts and cultural organization is an additional asset.

 The Museum of Contemporary Art (MCA Denver) is a nonprofit organization providing an innovative forum for contemporary art that inspires and challenges, creating understanding and dialog about the art of our time.
 MCA Denver is paving a new path for a 21st century museum that is Both/And: We are both advancing the field of contemporary art and providing a platform for creative expression, in the broadest sense of the term.
 We present both world-class exhibitions and quirky events, serious lectures and epic parties.
 We are both sophisticated and unpretentious.
 We welcome all audiences, celebrate all voices, and share all stories to provide one-of-a-kind experiences for our community.